RetroDECK/ES-DE/INSTALL.md

 This will reload either a single gamelist or all gamelists depending on where you're located when entering the key combination (go to the system view to make a complete reload).
 Very useful for theme development as any changes to the theme files will be activated without requiring an application restart.
 Note that the menu needs to be closed for this key combination to have any effect.

-By default all controller input (keyboard and controller button presses) will be logged when the --debug flag has been passed.
+By default all controller input (keyboard and controller button presses) will be logged when in debug mode.
 To disable the input logging, the setting DebugSkipInputLogging kan be set to false in the es_settings.xml file.
 There is no menu entry to change this as it's intended for developers and not for end users.

 ## Adding custom controller profiles